rockcrafters/dotnet/dotnet-deps/USAGE.md

 # .NET deps | Chiselled Ubuntu

-Current .NET deps Docker Image [from Canonical](https://ubuntu.com/security/docker-images), based on Ubuntu.
-Receives security updates and rolls to newer .NET deps or Ubuntu release. **This repository is free to use and exempted from per-user rate limits.**
+.NET deps image [from Canonical](https://ubuntu.com/security/docker-images), based on Ubuntu.
+Receives security updates and tracks the newest combination of .NET and Ubuntu LTS.
+**This repository is free to use and exempted from per-user rate limits.**

 ## About .NET deps

 The .NET deps image is a clean base image for developers to layer their self-contained .NET and ASP.NET applications.
-Read more from [the .NET documentation](https://docs.microsoft.com/en-us/dotnet/core/deploying/).
+Read [the .NET documentation](https://docs.microsoft.com/en-us/dotnet/core/deploying/).
 It only includes the runtime dependencies required to run a standard self-contained .NET application: `ca-certificates`, `libc6`, `libgcc`, `libssl3`, `libstdc++6`, and `zlib1g`.

 **This image does not include bash nor a package manager.** Read more about Chiselled Ubuntu for .NET, a new class of OCI images, on [the Ubuntu blog](TODO).

-Canonical and Microsoft partner together to deliver .NET to Ubuntu, read [more about the partnership](TODO) if you're interested in getting enterprise support.
+Canonical and Microsoft [partner together](TODO) to deliver and support .NET on Ubuntu.

-If you're looking for the .NET or the ASP.NET runtimes, please have a look at the `ubuntu/dotnet-runtime` and `ubuntu/dotnet-aspnet` images.
+If you're looking for the .NET or the ASP.NET runtime images, please have a look at the `ubuntu/dotnet-runtime` and `ubuntu/dotnet-aspnet` repositories.

 ## Tags and Architectures